Bossa Studios gifting $1000 to the best built labs in ‘Surgeon Simulator 2'

-Surgeon Simulator 2 releases on PC later this week (August 27) and Bossa Studios are hosting a monthly competition for the best built labs in-game.
+Surgeon Simulator 2 releases on PC later this week (August 27) and Bossa Studios is hosting a monthly competition for the best built labs in-game.

 The game is set to launch with many new features and one new mode known as Creation Mode gives players the ability to create their own custom labs.
-The developer has announced a monthly competition in which it will handpick five levels it deems the best, making them a part of the game’s community spotlight and rewarding the creators $1000USD in return.
+The developer has announced a monthly competition where it will handpick five levels it deems the best, make them a part of the game’s community spotlight and reward the creators with US$1000.

 Through player’s imaginations, the concept can be extended beyond a basic lab setting with environments such as mazes, space stations and escape rooms having the ability to be crafted with the right tools.
 There’s also the possibility to create various mini-game variations, such as bowling, dance mats and basketball courts.